orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   hardening does not completely mitigate, we want to increase the difficulty for the attacker or increase the height of the security fence higher.

+* Packages that process untrusted data and force -O3 need to be changed to -O2 to reduce chances of compromised integrity of -D_FORTIFY_SOURCE.

+* You should not remove hardening flags (e.g. -Wformat-security) for packages that process untrusted data.
+Instead, fix the issues with AI.

 * C/C++ daemons and suid packages require `-fstack-clash-protection` C{,XX}FLAG.

 * Telemetry should be disabled by default.
 Any telemetry requires additional